 9. Replace CTA links with buttons

 If you still think that a link is the best way to nudge customer into actions, you are wrong.
 Replace all such links with buttons.
-They are visually more appealing than standard links and thus, are more effective for conversion optimization.
+They are visually more appealing than standard links and thus, are more effective for conversion rate optimization.

 10. Product photos

 Firstly, refuse from stock photos.
-Even if the product in a store is absolutely the same and you think that borrowing the image can be a good idea, don’t do that.
+Even if the product in a store is absolutely the same and you think borrowing the image can be a good idea, don’t do that.
 All photos must be unique.

 11. Progress indicator